Chester Aubra Lyon

 Brief Life History of Chester Aubra

 When Chester Aubra Lyon was born on 16 December 1893, in Sardis, Harrison, West Virginia, United States, his father, Porter Lyon, was 24 and his mother, Mary Savannah Whiteman, was 23.
 He married Ethel Frances Pigott on 4 March 1915, in Harrison, West Virginia, United States.
 They were the parents of at least 1 daughter.
-He lived in Clarksburg, Harrison, West Virginia, United States in 1935 and Leadsville, Randolph, West Virginia, United States in 1940.
+He lived in Leadsville, Randolph, West Virginia, United States in 1940 and Clarksburg, Harrison, West Virginia, United States for about 1 years.
 He died in March 1984, in Lewis, West Virginia, United States, at the age of 90.

 Photos and Memories (0)